Luffy7854/1st-Project/README.md

 USER : "INFORMATION"

-CHATBOT : "About wich park ?"
+CHATBOT : "About which park ?"

 USER : "Kampa"